Biscoff Cookie Bars are gooey and chewy chocolate chip cookie bars with cookie butter as the base for these. Think spices and comforting tones.

-This recipe has been updated from the 2018 version to make the cookie bars bigger and better than ever!
+This Biscoff cookie bars recipe has been updated from the 2018 version to make the cookie bars bigger and better than ever!
 The updated recipe includes placing actual Biscoff biscuits on top of the cookie bars for added cookie butter flavour as well as a lovely crunch.

 When I first posted this recipe, it was the first time I had even tried or seen cookie butter or Biscoff spread!

 Now we have warm and inviting spice flavoured cookie bars with bursts of chocolate chips.
-Getting the right balance between cookie butter, butter and sugar is the key to the gooey and chewy factor.
+Getting the right balance between cookie butter, butter and sugar is the key to the soft middle and chewy edges factor.

 - 1/2 Cup Melted Butter (110g)